zaMmer83/baby_squeel/README.md

 ## Introduction

-With ActiveRecord, you might write something like this:
+With Active Record, you might write something like this:

 ```ruby
 Post.where('created_at >= ?', 2.weeks.ago)